13.13 Safeguarding Disabled Children

 - Who should interview the child/young person?

-- Whether someone with a specialist on the child/young person’s preferred communication method should be involved
+- Whether a specialist on the child/young person’s preferred communication method should be involved

 - Whether the interview will have to be significantly adapted to support the child/young person understands and their involvement